 - The author creates a draft and the editor checks it and transfers it to the published state.

 - The author then suddenly decides to change something and edits this piece of content.
 The edited copy is saved as draft and is seen to the Author and the Editor in the “Latest version” tab of the content piece.

 - The editor reviews the content again.

-- All this time, the published version remains available all readers as before.
+- All this time, the published version remains available to all readers as before.

 Let’s create an editorial workflow for your team

 No matter how complex your desired workflows are, they can be configured with just Drupal 8 core features.
-Entrust our development team with creating editorial workflows for your website.
+Entrust our Drupal company with creating editorial workflows for your website.
 Enjoy efficiency in content editing!